-Today, you’re going to learn all about reparenting your inner child using some of the best inner child exercises that will help you connect with your inner child and heal your childhood wounds.
+Today, you’re going to learn all about reparenting your inner child using some of the best inner child healing exercises that will help you connect with your inner child and heal your childhood wounds.

 Why Reparent Yourself?